ARG-NCTU/Llama-2-finetune/README.md

 Link: http://gofile.me/773h8/uYom43iVm

-Enter the Downloads directory.Extract the zip file: unzip llama-2-7b-pretrained-hf.zip (10.7G)
+Enter the Downloads directory.

+Extract the zip file: unzip llama-2-7b-pretrained-hf.zip (10.7G)

 Put it in the same directory as this README file.